 Applications for authorization

-For most companies, the application is likely to be a formal step.
+For most companies, this is likely to be a formal step.
 However, responsibilities for this step need to be assigned – also with a view to manage the coming CBAM certificates.
 As this is a new task, roles and responsibilities still need to be figured out in many companies.

 Sources and further information: